-Describe a robust groundwater monitoring program using dedicated groundwater monitoring bores - including nested arrays where there may be connectivity between hydrogeological units - and targeting specific aquifers to providing information on the groundwater regime, recharge and discharge processes and identifying changes in quantities and water quality of groundwater over time.
+- Describe a robust groundwater monitoring program using dedicated groundwater monitoring bores including nested arrays where there may be connectivity between hydrogeological units and targeting specific aquifers, providing information on the groundwater regime and on recharge and discharge processes and identifying changes in quantities and quality of groundwater over time. - Where reinjection schemes are proposed to manage wastewater (e.g., managed aquifer recharge), the monitoring program should include components specifically targeted at identifying any potential impacts from this management action.